MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/dbms-guide.md

 - - -
 > ![Windows][Logo_Windows] Windows
 >
-> Usage of Windows Server 2012 or higher Storage Spaces is preferable since it is more efficient than Windows Striping of earlier Windows versions.
+> We recommend using Windows Storage Spaces if you run on Windows Server 2012 or higher.
+It is more efficient than Windows Striping of earlier Windows versions.
 Please be aware that you might need to create the Windows Storage Pools and Storage Spaces by PowerShell commands when using Windows Server 2012 as Operating System.
 The PowerShell commands can be found here <https://technet.microsoft.com/library/jj851254.aspx>
 >
 > ![Linux][Logo_Linux] Linux
 >